-In case a student is unable to 1) attend the required number of workshops, or 2) attend a Central Event due to a serious personal situation or highly important prior engagement, he/she may make up for missing a workshop by submitting a substitute assignment.
-In that case, the student's attendance requirement is fulfilled if he/she attended 5 workshops and submitted 1 substitute assignment evaluated as satisfactory.
+In case a student is unable to 1) attend the required number of workshops, or 2) attend a Central Event due to a serious personal situation or highly important prior engagement, they may make up for missing a workshop by submitting a substitute assignment.
+In that case, the student's attendance requirement is fulfilled if they attended 5 workshops and submitted 1 substitute assignment evaluated as satisfactory.